 The state of your finances will play an essential part in the acquisition of your trucking equipment.

-As an independent owner-operator, you can either lease or buy your truck and trailer outright, which would require a lump sum of cash or acquire your assets through bank financing.
+As a trucking owner-operator, you can either lease or buy your truck and trailer outright, which would require a lump sum of cash or acquire your assets through bank financing.

 Take your time looking for the best truck deal.
 Also, look for a bank with a low-interest rate.